 Understanding Bipolar Disorder

-In relation to understanding bipolar disorder, this is one of my favourite phrases: “Every time we understand the game, the rules change.”
+In relation to understanding bipolar disorder, this is one of my favorite phrases: “Every time we understand the game, the rules change.”

 Being able to face a challenge, persevere, learn and adjust your game for the next round is an amazing skill to have in life.
 It empowers us to use our initiative and better ourselves.
-I kept quiet for so long in the build up to my first major episode, but now, after learning to spot the signs, I don’t think I could ever allow a crisis point like that to hit again.
+I kept quiet for so long in the build-up to my first major episode, but now, after learning to spot the signs, I do not think I could ever allow a crisis point like that to hit again.

 However, my family reached out for advice, listened to the professionals and supported me unconditionally.
-They learnt my behaviour patterns, recognized triggers and responded with proven methods.
+They learned my behavior patterns, recognized triggers and responded with proven methods.

 Getting angry or shouting at me, particularly while I was manic, was like throwing fuel on a fire.
 I struggled to contain my temper, and often, to prevent hurting anyone else, I would relieve the volcanic pressure in my body by hurting myself.
 It was the only way I could cope with the extremity of feelings.
 Being made to feel shame and guilt was also horrendous, particularly when people chose to relay my worst memories while I was in a depressive episode and hated myself already.